Adopted from Russia, raised in America, now watching a war in Ukraine

 Janice Goldwater, founder and CEO of Adoptions Together, a nonprofit organization that supports adoptive families through educational programs and counseling services, says the best thing parents of children adopted from Russia can do is to “stay curious” and give their kids space to talk about how they’re feeling.

-“The feelings that kids are having are hard,” says Goldwater, a licensed social worker whose adopted daughter who was born in Russia.
-“They're complicated.
+“The feelings that kids are having are hard,” says Goldwater, a licensed social worker whose adopted daughter was born in Russia.
+“They’re complicated.
 They are traumatic.
 For many of them, it brings up the profound instability and trauma of their past.
 I think that many feel scared and feel mad.
 My own child is furious.
-She just can't believe that anybody, that Putin would act in this way, and that so many people would be hurt.
+She just can’t believe that anybody, that Putin would act in this way, and that so many people would be hurt.
 She feels almost a sense of violation, of ‘How could their country do such a thing?’
 I think it’s embarrassing to come from a place that would be so aggressive in their actions, and there’s a feeling of disappointment.”

 Ryan Sumwalt, 12, was adopted from Balashikha, Russia, in 2010 and now lives in Matthews, N.C.
 He had just started getting to know his biological sister — who sent him a video last year introducing herself, sharing her love for Disney and drawing — and has tried working with his mom and an interpreter to call his birth family in Russia after the invasion.